ynput/ayon-documentation/website/docs/manager_ftrack_actions.md

 </div>

 * Entity types: Task
-* User roles: ynput, Project manager, Administrator
+* User roles: Pypeclub, Project manager, Administrator

 Collects approved hires files and copy them into a folder.
 It takes any components of any versions and copies and renames them correctly.